na-na-hi/renget/archive/characterprovider.md

 > **Important notice:** If you're new around here, I recommend you ask other anons for my modified prompts before using "clear" ones.
 My prompts are experimental.
 The best practice is to search for the prompts of various people and make your own.
 Most people who enjoy my (or any other prompts) use the premade prompts as a base.
 You still need a good character card thogh.

 ##### Will You Enjoy These Prompts?

+!!!
+I recommend you using these prompts as universal prompts for ADVENTURES.
+You will get a decent result on any card, but if you want the best output, I'd advice you make your own card with good definitions, minimize the JB, and create the initial message that would jumpstart the roleplay from the start.
+I will be updating my [botmaker guide](https://rentry.co/CharacterProvider-GuideToBotmaking) so stay tuned.
+I've created a [template](https://rentry.org/CharacterProvider-CharTemplate) for character cards, but I will combine these two pages later.

 If you like cringe and ecchi anime, then - yes.
 If you want a complex and serious narrative, you should modify my prompts or use another one.
 Anyway, you will find a lot of useful stuff on this page.